MeRupamGanguly/interview-preparation/AWS.md

 - Security: IAM, KMS, Shield, WAF

 # Services:
 - A Region is a geographical location where AWS has multiple data centers (Availability Zones).
-Each region is isolated from others for fault tolerance, latency control.
+Each region is isolated from others

-- An Availability Zone (AZ) is one or more physically separate data centers within a region, connected with low-latency links.
+- An Availability Zone (AZ) is one or more physically separate data centers within a region.
 Each region has 2 or more Availability Zones.

+- Amazon VPC (Virtual Private Cloud) is a logically isolated network within the AWS cloud.
+We can define our own IP address ranges, create subnets, configure route tables, and attach internet gateways, NAT gateways, and VPN connections.

-- A Security Group in AWS acts as a stateful virtual firewall that controls both inbound and outbound traffic to EC2 instances and other resources.
+- A Security Group in AWS acts as a virtual firewall that controls both inbound and outbound traffic to EC2 instances and other resources.
 For example, if I allow incoming traffic on port 80 for HTTP, the outgoing response is automatically allowed — that's what we mean by stateful.
 I typically use security groups to restrict access to only necessary IP addresses or other AWS services.
 For instance, I might open port 22 only to my corporate IP for SSH, or restrict a database instance to accept traffic only from the web server’s security group, not from the public internet.

-- Amazon Route 53 is AWS’s highly available and scalable DNS service - translating domain names into IP addresses.
-But beyond basic DNS resolution, Route 53 also integrates tightly with AWS to support advanced routing policies, health checks, and even domain registration.
-We can chose latency based routing where we can routing to direct users to the nearest AWS region for faster performance.
-If a web server goes down, Route 53 can automatically remove it from DNS responses, ensuring users are routed only to healthy resources.
-We can used geolocation routing to direct users from different countries to region-specific content, helping meet compliance and improve localization.

 - AWS IAM, or Identity and Access Management, is the core security service that enables you to manage access to AWS resources securely.
 I use IAM to define who can access what, and under what conditions.
 For example, I create IAM users for individual team members, groups for roles like DevOps or Developers, and attach policies that define their permissions.
 I use roles for granting temporary permissions — such as allowing EC2 instances to access S3 buckets, or enabling Lambda to call DynamoDB.

-- Amazon VPC (Virtual Private Cloud) is a logically isolated network within the AWS cloud.
-We can define our own IP address ranges, create subnets, configure route tables, and attach internet gateways, NAT gateways, and VPN connections.

 - Amazon EC2 (Elastic Compute Cloud) is a virtual server that allows users to run applications on AWS’s infrastructure.
 You can choose the OS, instance type, storage, and networking.